VektorTech/jones-store/README.md

 - The website UI diverted from the original Figma design in several areas.

-- I created a product context that manages all products on the client for the products page because I wanted more control over how products were sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.
+- I created a product context that manages all products on the client for the products page since I wanted more control over how products were sorted and filtered and to reduce querying the database each time the page refreshes upon selecting a different criterion.

 - On the product page, I used `next/dynamic` to lazy-load tab panels until the user selects a tab panel's corresponding tab.
 This approach was particularly useful for suspending the loading of the size chart and all product reviews until the user demands them.

+- There were a number of changes made to the database throughout the course of this project.
+The details can be seen in the `prisma/migrations` folder.

 ## Issues Encountered